Package 'Rdisop'

 Help Index

-Add/subtract sum formulae
+Add/subtract sum formulas

 Description

-Simple arithmetic modifications of sum formulae.
+Simple arithmetic modifications of sum formulas.

 Usage